Adenine | Cytosine | Guanine | Thymine | Main

-In Genetic Sequence, the artist invites museum visitors to randomly select a post card depicting one of Cortada's four Nucleotide paintings and place them sequentially within small plastic bags hanging in a grid on a wall.
+In Genetic Sequence, the artist invited museum visitors to randomly select a post card depicting one of Cortada's four nucleotide paintings and place them sequentially within small plastic bags hanging in a grid on a wall.

-In placing the nucleotide postcards, the visitors will assist in the development of a DNA strand as part of a participatory installation.
+In placing the nucleotide postcards, the visitors assisted in the development of a DNA strand as part of a participatory installation.

 above: screen grabs courtesy of wetheat.tv

-Two weeks into the exhibit, the artist will engage in a series of LabARTory Sessions with Dr. Kalai Mathee, FIU Department of Molecular Microbiology and Infectious Diseases Founding Chair.
+Two weeks into the exhibit, the artist engaged in a series of LabARTory Sessions with Dr. Kalai Mathee, FIU Department of Molecular Microbiology and Infectious Diseases Founding Chair.

-In her lab, Cortada will determine if the random sequence being generated by the participatory art project exists anywhere in the human genome.
+In her lab, Cortada determined whether or not the random sequence being generated by the participatory art project existed anywhere in the human genome.

-During these performative sessions, Cortada will use the sequence to create a live DNA strand, insert (clone) it into a vector (plasmid) and propogate it in a bacteria on a Petri dish.
+During these performative sessions, Cortada used the sequence to create a live DNA strand, inserted (cloned) it into a vector (plasmid) and propogated it in a bacteria on a Petri dish.

-The presence of the specific DNA strand will also be analyzed using agarose gel electrophoresis, sequenced and analyzed against other existing DNA sequences.
+The presence of the specific DNA strand was also analyzed using agarose gel electrophoresis, sequenced and analyzed against other existing DNA sequences.

-As they become available, the results will be exhibited in the museum alongside the petri dish and a microfuge tube filled with the amplified DNA molecule.
+Once they became available, the results were exhibited in the museum alongside the Petri dish and a microfuge tube filled with the amplified DNA molecule.

 Above: Xavier Cortada, "(The Four Nucleotides:) Guanine," acrylic on canvas, 60" x 72", 2010.Results